Of all the nastiest power moves one can resort to, threatening to break up might be the most toxic.

-- As a power move (to achieve a specific goal or accrue more power)
+- As a power move (manipulation to achieve a goal or accrue more power)

-- You or the relationship are not providing for her basic needs
+- Because you or the relationship are not providing for her basic needs

 If it’s the first time it happens, you might not be sure which one it is, and that’s exactly what you need to find out.

-Let’s start by exploring the most common reactions to a break up threat:
+But first, let’s start by exploring the most common reactions to a break-up threat:

 That being said, this is no excuse not to bring our very best to the table.
-And the Scared Pu**y does just the opposite.
-The most typical reaction of the Scared Pu**y to a breakup threat are (click hyperlinks for video examples):
+Some typical reactions of the beggars are (click hyperlinks for video examples):

 - Promising change

 Communicates that you are indeed at fault and/or not good enough.
 While that might be the case, most often than not, it’s not what leads your partner to threaten the end of the relationship.

 Similar to trying to change her mind, with the added bonus that if there are indeed issues you look clueless.

 Here’s an example of a man quickly moving to the upper echelons of beggar-dom as soon as she airs her breakup intentions: